• Skip to primary navigation

 Amazon Prime Video will come pre-installed, and all you need to do is activate an Amazon Prime Membership to get it working.
 All the most popular apps, such as Netflix, Hulu, HBO, and Sling TV are easily downloaded from the Amazon Store, where native apps that should work seamlessly with your stick are available.

-You don’t get as much flexibility with the Amazon Fire Stick as you do with an Android TV Stick in that not all of the apps available in the Google Play Store are available in the Amazon Store.
+You don’t get as much flexibility with the Amazon Fire Stick as you do with a “pure” Android TV Stick in that not all of the apps available in the Google Play Store are available in the Amazon Store.

 For example, you can’t download the full TikTok app to your Fire Stick; you only get a more limited “view only” version that has been designed specifically for Amazon.
 But if you are desperate to download any of these apps onto the stick, you can work around this by sideloading, but it is not as clean as a direct download.